Guillaumertr/Deep-Optimal-Stopping/README.md

 - Quant researchers exploring deep reinforcement learning for pricing.
 - Practitioners interested in high-dimensional option pricing.
 - Students looking for practical examples of deep learning in finance.

----

-## 🤝 Contributions

-Feel free to open an issue or PR to improve this repo or expand with additional models or experiments!